-In theory, the dog exchanges and sharing with apps likes the non-defunct Bark’N’Borrow app make a lot of sense.
+In theory, the dog exchanges and sharing with apps like the now-defunct Bark’N’Borrow app make a lot of sense.
 People who are unable to have their own dog can spend time with someone else’s dog.
 People whose dogs need some company or exercise can loan them out.
 Dogs can also be loaned out as a kindness to people who need some canine comfort.
-Members of this community who care for dogs are either borrowers who spend time with a dog for free, or professional dog sitters who charge for their services.
+Members of this community who care for dogs are either borrowers who spend time with a dog for free or professional dog sitters who charge for their services.

 Though it’s a lovely idea, I have concerns, and they extend beyond the worry about the occasional bad person out there.
 Of course, the idea that sinister people could be involved and be cruel to dogs or not return them is frightening, but it’s not the only source of potential trouble.

 Even kind people with good intentions could cause harm to a dog.
 The alarming questions that come to my mind are many.
 Will people keep the dog on leash where safe and appropriate?
 Is their house set up to protect a dog from electrical wires, poisonous foods and other dangers?
 Will everyone be as gentle with the dog as they should be?
 Will they pull hard on the leash or react harshly if a communication error or other confusion is interpreted as disobedience?
 Will the dog be nervous or scared in unfamiliar surroundings?
 Do the people borrowing dogs know anything about canine behavior or how to interact with dogs?